 The regular Auris has a 360-litre boot.
 That’s a little down on something like a Golf, but still a good size.
 More importantly, it’s very well shaped, with a wide and useful layout.
 Toyota has even hollowed out some extra width behind the rear wheelarches, so you can squeeze in particularly awkward loads.
 The hybrid has slightly less space, due to the room taken up by the batteries, but it still manages 337 litres, which is a lot more than earlier hybrids which had tiny boots.
 With the rear seats folded, the Auris has up to 1200 litres of space, or 1176 litres in the Hybrid.

-The Auris has Isofix mounts for the outer two rear seats, and it’s fairly easy to get children in and out, even if the door openings aren’t quite as tall as the previous model.
+The Auris has Isofix mounts for the outer two rear seats, and it’s fairly easy to get children or their car seats in and out, even if the door openings aren’t quite as tall as the previous model.
 There are no Isofix mounts for the front passenger seat, but an airbag cut-off switch is standard.

 Many people who are new to the hybrid experience will be surprised and impressed by the electric-drive.
 The Auris often starts off as a pure EV, and will frequently shut down its engine at low speeds if there’s enough charge in the batteries.
 The engine kicks in automatically, so you don’t need any particular changes to your driving style – simply let the engine cut in and out, saving petrol and cutting your emissions.

 The gearbox is a bit of an acquired taste.
 When the engine is running, the CVT transmission works by using a single gear and constantly varying the engine revs so the engine is always operating at peak efficiency.
 It’s clever, but does mean it has a ‘slipping clutch’ effect that feels unusual.
-Also, when you want maximum power, the engine will roar loudly until you lift off.
+Also, when you want maximum power, the engine revs will soar right to the maximum and stay there until you lift off.

 More conventional engines include a 1.33-litre non-turbo petrol and a 1.6-litre with more power, plus an automatic gearbox option.
 There was a 1.4-litre D-4D diesel, later replaced by a 1.6-litre D-4D.
 If you’re not buying the Hybrid, we’d avoid the early engines and stick with post-facelift versions, where that 1.33-litre was replaced by a much improved 1.2-litre turbo.
 This also offered a CVT auto version, although the standard gearbox is super-light and easy.